AliPatrick71/CaveDiver/README.md

 Project Structure

-scss

     CaveDiver/
-│
     │   ├── CaveCell.java         // Represents individual cells of the cave grid
     │   ├── CaveGrid.java         // Manages the grid and drawing the cells
     │   └── CaveDiverApp.java     // Main application with the GUI and game logic
     ├── README.md                 // This readme file

 Installation and Setup
 Prerequisites